 If you’re putting all your marketing efforts toward finding new customers, you’re missing out on a potentially significant stream of revenue.
 Furthermore, retaining customers increases the average lifetime yield of each lead, feeding back into the value of customer acquisition.

 With that in mind, it’s important to build campaigns that account for the complete customer journey, including acquisition, retention, and reactivation.
 This mindset will help you optimize your strategies for maximum revenue and customer satisfaction.

 If you’re wondering how to win back inactive customers, you’re in the right place.
 Let’s take a look at some of the top customer reactivation strategies for digital marketers to be aware of in 2021.

 Advantages of Customer Reactivation Marketing

-The idea is simple—it’s cheaper to retain and reactivate a customer than it is to acquire a new one.
-This engaging infographic reveals that acquiring a client costs five times as much as retaining one.
+The idea behind database reactivation is simple—it’s far cheaper to retain and reactivate a customer than it is to acquire a new one.

 Reactivate Customers via Email